FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 [^0949]
 Gu Li Wu Dao (Chinese: 古里梧島) is a fictional island.
 It participated in a match and you can puchase awards there.
 Allegedly it invented the most generic AI product ever.[^2030]

+The island is known for its strong economy as well as its expertise in landmark restoration.[^2829]

+### Culture

+Gu Li Wu Dao is home to a temple with brittle walls; even a phone flashlight could cause them to crumble.
+Only the perpetrators are allowed to fix the walls; an alternative method of fulfilling the ritual is to consume tarantulas.[^2829]

 ## 昆里梧島 (Kun Li Wu Dao)

 [^1023]